GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/chapter_ReductionContextClass.rst

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 The following is information about the ReductionContext class.
+When writing primitives the reduction context is passed into the primitive as the the sole argument (generally named ``rc`` by
+Gemini conventions and in addition to the ``self`` argument).
-When writing primitives the reduction context is the sole argument (generally named ``rc`` by Gemini conventions).
-This object is used by the primitive to both get inputs and store outputs, as well as communication with certain privileged subsystems like calibration queries.
+This object is used by the primitive to both get inputs and store outputs, as well as to communicate with subsystems like the calibration queries system or list keeping for stacking.

 Parameter and Dictionary Features
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@